quic-rgite/aimet/Docs/beta/featureguide/adaround.rst

     - Number of batches.
 AdaRound should see 500-1000 images.
 Loader batch size times number of batches gives the number of images.
 For example if the data loader batch size is 64, set 16  batches to yield 1024 images.
     - Number of iterations.
 Default is 10,000.

-Hyper Parameters to change with caution
+Hyper Parameters to be changed with caution
     Regularization parameter.
 Default is 0.01.

 Hyper Parameters to avoid changing
     - Beta range.
 Leave the value at the default of (20, 2).
     - Warm start period.
 Leave at the default value, 20%.

+You can learn more about the AdaRound parameters :doc:`here <../apiref/torch/adaround.rst>`

 Workflow
 ========